andriybashta/swift-student-challenge-2024/README.md

 # Business Planner for Indie Developers.
-WWDC24 SSC submission
-Business Planner for Indie Developers.
-Submission for Swift Student Challenge 2024
+Submission for WWDC Swift Student Challenge 2024

 Indie App Business Planner is a macOS app designed for independent developers who want to effectively manage their projects in the AppStore.